garrandall/popular-music-data/tracks/ride-ace-hood-trey-songz.md

 Ace Hood
 See mama, all I want you to do is hold it down for me I want you to be my ride or die
-While I go get this money, I promise im get us out the hood baby
+While I go get this money, I promise I'm get us out the hood baby

-Even though im in the streets
+Even though I'm in the streets
 You know exactly what I do
 When I chase this paper
 You aint gotta wait for me to bring it back home to you